Mailbox Storyboard Startup MBA Student Combines Digital & Analog for Greeting Cards by Mail

 The Tellinga mailbox storyboard startup is very significant.
 On several fronts.

-Shutterfly, with revenues of some $2 billion are big in the market with customized cards with photos and text, as well as their many other consumer and business offerings.
+Shutterfly, with revenues of some $500 million are big in the market with customized cards with photos and text, as well as their many other consumer and business offerings.
 There are many other competitors in the space of online photo printing, including generalists like Amazon and Walmart.
 There are specialists in the game, too, with names like Zazzle, Shoebox, Snapfish, Mixbook and many others.
 Shutterfly and Snapfish were both acquired by Apollo Global Management in 2019 and will be merged.
 Several of them are heavily discounting their card products now, and Shoebox closed in June 2019.

 Normally, such an apparently competitive market space might deter new entrants, but Alex worked from instinct, identifying that he could fulfill that yearning place we all have for directly compassionate human interaction—in the card market—to create his mailbox storyboard startup, Tellinga.